Mailing List

 Sophie Dhenin

 Sophie qualified as a Chartered Physiotherapist in 1988 and then as a Registered Osteopath ten years later.
+She resigned from the Register of Osteopaths in May 2019 due to the costs of insurance and registration.

 Her main interest has always been in sports injuries - particularly since she has been so afflicted herself.
 She has been forced into premature retirement from squash, badminton, marathon running and tennis: and therefore feels well qualified to treat injuries related to these sports!
+She is now an enthusiastic golfer and if not in clinic can almost always be found on the golf course.

 In 2009 Sophie trained in both Gunn IMS and the Nielsen Technique of medical acupuncture and says this modern form of deep needling has transformed her work with chronic pain.
-In 2009 she also introduced the Dorn Method to Scorpio.

 Karl Dewsbury